How to Clean the Bathroom Exhaust Fan

 Depending on your exhaust fan, you might have screws that you will first need to unscrew.
 Put these somewhere safe where you won’t lose them.

-With any screws removed, you simply need to pull the vent cover straight down.
+Once you’ve removed the screws, gently pull the vent cover straight down.
 You will find it is hanging from two spring clips.
 To remove it from these clips, squeeze the sides of the clips together and slide the hooks out of their slots.
 You should be able to quite easily remove the vent cover.

 3. Soak the Vent Cover